16 Types of People You Don’t Want to Spend Your Life With

 We’ve all encountered people who leave us feeling exhausted, frustrated, or simply unhappy.
 While it’s important to be open-minded and accept people’s differences, there are certain personality traits and behaviours that can make a relationship toxic and unfulfilling in the long run.
 Here are some types of people you might want to steer clear of if you’re looking for healthy, supportive, and uplifting connections.

-1. The constant critic.
+1. The constant critic

 Getty Images

-2. The emotional vampire.
+2. The emotional vampire

 Getty Images/iStockphoto

-3. The manipulator.
+3. The manipulator

 Getty Images

-4. The one-upper.
+4. The one-upper

 Getty Images/iStockphoto

-5. The person who never takes responsibility.
+5. The person who never takes responsibility

 Getty Images

-6. The person who is always right.
+6. The person who’s always right

 Getty Images

-7. The person who is constantly negative.
+7. The relentlessly negative person

 Getty Images/iStockphoto

-8. The gossip.
+8. The gossip

 Getty Images

-9. The attention seeker.
+9. The attention seeker

 Getty Images

-10. The person who is always late.
+10. The person who’s always late

 Getty Images/iStockphoto

-11. The person who is always borrowing money.
+11. The person who’s always borrowing money

 Getty Images

-12. The person who is overly competitive.
+12. The person who turns everything into a competition

 Getty Images/iStockphoto